symfony/symfony-docs/security/access_token.rst

 Using CAS 2.0
 -------------

+.. versionadded:: 7.1

+    The support for CAS token handlers was introduced in Symfony 7.1.

 `Central Authentication Service (CAS)`_ is an enterprise multilingual single sign-on solution and identity provider for the web and attempts to be a comprehensive platform for your authentication and authorization needs.